cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 provides domain separation for clients that reuse the same `client_identity` across different server instantiations.

-## Related Protocols

-Despite the existence of multiple designs for (PKI-free) aPAKE protocols, none of these protocols are secure against pre-computation attacks.
-This includes protocols that have recent analyses in the UC model such as AuCPace {{AuCPace}} and SPAKE2+ {{SPAKE2plus}}.
-In particular, none of these protocols can use the standard technique against pre-computation that combines secret random values ("salt") into the one-way password mappings.
-Either these protocols do not use a salt at all or, if they do, they transmit the salt from server to client in the clear, hence losing the secrecy of the salt and its defense against pre-computation.

-We note that as shown in {{JKX18}}, these protocols, and any aPAKE in the model from {{GMR06}}, can be converted into an aPAKE secure against pre-computation attacks at the expense of an additional OPRF execution.

-Beyond AuCPace and SPAKE2+, the most widely deployed PKI-free aPAKE is SRP {{?RFC2945}}, which is vulnerable to pre-computation attacks, lacks proof of security, and is less efficient than OPAQUE.
-Moreover, SRP requires a ring as it mixes addition and multiplication operations, and thus does not work over standard elliptic curves.
-OPAQUE is therefore a suitable replacement for applications that use SRP.

 ## Identities {#identities}

 AKE protocols generate keys that need to be uniquely and verifiably bound to a pair